Bound (1996 film): Themes

-Background and production
+Development and production

 Conception

 Film producer Joel Silver has said that after working as scriptwriters on Assassins, the Wachowskis made Bound as an "audition piece" to prove that they knew what to do on a movie set.
-Conversely, Lana Wachowski has said Joel "made that up."
+Conversely, Lana Wachowski has said Silver "made that up."
 The Wachowskis themselves claim they "decided simply to focus on making their own directorial debut."
 They had the idea to write a story about how one might see a woman on the street and make assumptions about her sexuality, but how those assumptions might be wrong.
 They wanted to play with stereotypes and make an entertaining film that contained sex and violence, because those are the kinds of films that they like to watch.
 Seeing film noir as a genre within which they could tell a contained story and twist conventions, they described Billy Wilder as a big influence.

 When executives at some studios read the script, they told the Wachowskis that if they changed the character of Corky to that of a man, they would be interested.
 The siblings declined, saying "that movie's been made a million times, so we're really not interested in it."
 Dino De Laurentiis, the executive producer on Assassins, offered to finance Bound and his company produced it, giving them "free rein" with regard to the story.
 The film's budget was $6 million.